Where to Find Fairy Garden Supplies in the Minneapolis & St. Paul Metro

 How do I build a fairy garden?

-The best part of building a fairy garden is that it can be whatever you want it to be, so our first suggestion is to not worry too much about being perfect.
-Instead focus on having fun.
+The best part of building a fairy garden is that it can be whatever you want it to be.
+Our first suggestion is to not worry too much about being perfect.
+Instead, focus on having fun.
 You can create a completely original landscape or use pre-made miniature buildings and figurines to replicate a fantastical scene from a favorite book or film.

 You can place a fairy garden anywhere, indoor or outdoors, as long as it fits the space you plan on placing it in.
-The two things you definitely need before beginning are a.) a container, and b.) a plan.
-Just about any container will do as long as it is capable of drainage, since you will be using live plants.
+The two fairy garden supplies you definitely need before beginning are a.) a container, and b.) a plan.
+Just about any container will do as long as it is drainable since you will be using live plants.
 Some containers we’ve seen used for fairy gardens include flower pots, wheelbarrows, wooden boxes, and antique tubs.
 What size container you use depends on your needs and plan but a depth of at least six inches and a width of at least a foot is a good place to start.
-As for b.), the plan, we just recommend having an idea of the scene you want to create before you start so you don’t find yourself getting overwhelmed by the possibilities.
+As for b.), the plan, we just recommend having an idea of the scene you want to create before you start.
+This way you don’t find yourself getting overwhelmed by the possibilities.

 After those two, the rest of the process is the fun part: decorating your garden.